oishikm12/cpp-collection/README.md

 * [**Balanced Parenthesis**](problems/balanced_parenthesis.cpp) - Given a mathematical equation, the task is to check if the number of opening parenthesis matches the number of closing parenthesis in order
 * [**Stock Span**](problems/stock_span.cpp) - Given stock values over multiple days, the task is to find for every given day, the no. of days one can go back such that the value of stock was less than that of current day
 * [**Area under Histogram**](problems/area_histogram.cpp) - Given a histogram with random heights, the task is to find the largest possible rectangle that can be formed traversing across multiple histogram bars, limited by the bar with minimum height
+* [**Celebrity Problem**](problems/celebrity_problem.cpp) - Given a matrix representing how many other people a person knows in a party, the task is to spot a celebrity who does not recognize anyone else, but everyone else knows that person

 ### Queue

 * [**Max in Window**](problems/max_window.cpp) - Given a set of numbers and a given sub array size, the task is to find the maximum element in all possible contigious sub arrays of the given size
 * [**Max Length Unique Word**](problems/max_len_words.cpp) - Given a string without a delimiter, the task is to find out the max length substring that only has unique letters in it
+* [**Rotten Oranges**](problems/rotten_oranges.cpp) - Given a grid where each element represents wether it is empty, filled with fresh or filled with rotten oranges, the task is to find out the time before all oranges are rotten, if rot spreads in all 4 grid directions in unit time

 ### Trees